Coronado A

 No analysis available

-I searched for parking waitlist, waiting list, or needing to join a parking queue.
-Nothing in the public remarks suggests a waitlist system for parking, so there is no evidence to support it.
+I searched for parking waitlist, waiting list, queue, or instructions to join a parking list.
+No public remark mentions a parking waitlist system.

 No analysis available